WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 git push heroku master
 ```

+(You can skip this step because it's a default setting)
 * In terminal after you deploy your app, type in `heroku ps:scale web=1`
   * this will scale a dyno up

 ## Connect a DB with Sequelize

+You may notice that while you have a valid URL and the site is deployed, your site likely does not work when you visit it.
+This is because Heroku is not yet aware of our database and model structure.
+Let's make it aware.

 * In terminal, install the add-on for postgres: `heroku addons:create heroku-postgresql:hobby-dev`
 * Set your NODE_ENV variable to 'production' by running this command in terminal: `heroku config:set NODE_ENV='production'`